Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 As soon as you know your current situation, create a Maturity matrixwhich shows the different maturity levels of your processes.
 This matrix will serve both as an orientation aid and as a communication tool - it helps everyone involved to track progress.

-4. plan target group-orientated measures
+4. Plan target group-oriented measures

 5 Implementation and monitoring